-/// /// /// PARTIES - 8.
+PARTIES 6.
 Plaintiff Jeff Boardman is a resident of Newport, Oregon and has been a pink shrimp fisherman operating the F/V Miss Yvonne over the last 25 years.
-Plaintiff MY Fisheries, Inc., which is owned by Jeff Boardman and his wife, is the owner of the F/V Miss Yvonne. - 9.
-Plaintiff Dennis Rankin is a resident of Astoria, Oregon and the owner of plaintiff Rankin Fish, Inc., an Oregon corporation which owns and operates the F/V Steve C and F/V Ashlyne.
-Both of these fishing vessels regularly participate in the West Coast market for trawl-caught groundfish. - 10.
-Plaintiff Robert Seitz is the captain of the F/V South Bay, which regularly participates in the West Coast market for trawl-caught groundfish.
-Plaintiff South Bay, Inc. is a California corporation owned by plaintiff Robert Seitz, which owns the F/V South Bay. - 11.
-Plaintiff Todd L. Whaley is the owner and operator of the F/V Miss Sarah and F/V Miss Emily, fishing vessels which have regularly participated in multiple West Coast fisheries over the last 10 years.
-Plaintiff is a resident of Brookings, in Curry County, Oregon and all three of his fishing vessels have their home ports in Brookings, Oregon. - 12.
+Plaintiff MY Fisheries, Inc., which is owned by Jeff Boardman and his wife, is the owner of the F/V Miss Yvonne.
+7. Plaintiff Dennis Rankin is a resident of Astoria, Oregon and the owner of plaintiff Rankin Fish, Inc., an Oregon corporation which owns and operates the F/V Steve C and F/V Ashlyne.
+Both of these fishing vessels regularly participate in the West Coast market for trawlcaught groundfish.

+8. Plaintiff Robert Seitz is the captain of the F/V South Bay, which regularly participates in the West Coast market for trawl-caught groundfish.
+Plaintiff South Bay, Inc. is a California corporation owned by plaintiff Robert Seitz, which owns the F/V South Bay.
+9. Plaintiff Todd L. Whaley is the owner and operator of the F/V Miss Sarah and F/V Miss Emily, fishing vessels which have regularly participated in multiple West Coast fisheries over the last 10 years.
+Plaintiff is a resident of Brookings, in Curry County, Oregon and all three of his fishing vessels have their home ports in Brookings, Oregon.
+PAGE 4 - SECOND AMENDED COMPLAINT 10.
 Plaintiff Lloyd D. Whaley is the owner of the F/V B.J.
-Thomas and F/V Cape Sebastian, fishing vessels which have regularly participated in multiple West Coast fisheries over the last decade.
-Plaintiff Lloyd D. Whaley is a resident of Brookings, in Curry County, Oregon and his fishing vessels have their home port in Brookings, Oregon. - 13.
-Defendant Pacific Seafood Group is the assumed business name under which the 55 defendant entities owned by defendant Dulcich, Inc., an Oregon corporation, engage in a multi-state seafood processing, sales and distribution business with gross sales in excess of \$1 billion.
+Thomas and F/V Cape Sebastian, fishing vessels which have regularly participated in multiple West Coast fisheries over Haglund Kelley LLP 200 SW Market Street, Suite 1777 Portland, OR 97201 the last decade.
+Plaintiff Lloyd D. Whaley is a resident of Brookings, in Curry County, Oregon and his fishing vessels have their home port in Brookings, Oregon.

+11. Defendant Pacific Seafood Group is the assumed business name under which the 55 defendant entities owned by defendant Dulcich, Inc., an Oregon corporation, engage in a multi-state seafood processing, sales and distribution business with gross sales in excess of \$1 billion.
 Pacific Seafood Group is the single largest seafood company in terms of gross revenue in the United States.

-14. Defendant Frank Dulcich is the sole owner of Dulcich, Inc. Defendant Dulcich owns or controls and serves as president or lead executive of all 55 of the named entity defendants in this action.
+12. Defendant Frank Dulcich is the sole owner of Dulcich, Inc. Defendant Dulcich owns or controls and serves as president or lead executive of all 55 of the named entity defendants in this action.

-15. Throughout this complaint the term "Pacific Seafood Group" is used to refer collectively to all 55 of the entities which are named defendants in this action and their sole owner, Frank Dulcich.
+13. Throughout this complaint the term "Pacific Seafood Group" is used to refer collectively to all 55 of the entities which are named defendants in this action and their sole owner, Frank Dulcich.

-16. On information and belief, Ocean Gold Holding, Co., Inc., is a Washington corporation owned by defendant Frank Dulcich for the purpose of acquiring control of Ocean Gold Seafoods, Inc. and its affiliated entities.
+14. Defendant Ocean Gold Holding, Co., Inc. is a Washington corporation owned by defendant Frank Dulcich for the purpose of acquiring control of Ocean Gold Seafoods, Inc. and its affiliated entities.
 Defendant Ocean Gold Holding Co., Inc. was registered in Washington on December 12, 2014.